empathyco/x/packages/x-components/static-docs/experience-search-and-discovery/my-history.md

 :::

 From the frontend perspective, My History is a UI component that specifically manages the display of a list of history search suggestions.
-To display a dashboard featuring shoppers' data privacy and control, My History is combined with other UI elements and components, such as a toggle switch for shoppers to enable or disable search history tracking.
+To display a dashboard featuring shoppers' data privacy and control, My History is combined with other UI elements and components, such as a toggle switch for shoppers to enable or disable search history.

 ::: note Search data storage